Birmingham and Fazeley Canal: History

+In 1926 the construction of Salford Bridge which spans the River Tame and the Tame Valley Canal at the end of Lichfield Road at the foot of Gravelly Hill resulted in the demolition of the cast-iron roving bridge over the Birmingham and Fazeley Canal, and also four cottages belonging to the canal company.
+The cast-iron bridge was replaced with a new reinforced concrete bridge and new cottages were erected on the other side of the canal.

+The bridge over the canal at the junction of Chester Road and Kingsbury Road (Tyburn Bridge) was replaced in 1934.

+In 1935 Birmingham Council gained powers to stop up the arm of the canal on the north east side of Summer Row for the development of a new civic centre and the widening of Great Charles Street.

+In 1962 Birmingham Council decided to fill in the arm of the canal which ran in Newtown Row, following the drowning of a boy the previous year.

+In 1967 a pipeline was laid under the towpath to link the gasworks at Coleshill with the Washwood Heath Works.

 In 2019, the Canal & River Trust announced that repair works had started on two locks at Farmer's Bridge Locks as part of a wider £2.5 million programme of repairs across the West Midlands.

 In 2022, work started on the "Scotland Works" site opposite Lock 1 of Farmer's Bridge Locks, a former glassworks that is being redeveloped into residential apartments named Lockside Wharf by Consortia Developments and Joseph Mews Property Group.
 Lockside Wharf will comprise 61 apartments and is currently under construction.

 Route

 The canal is now regarded as running from the BCN Main Line at Old Turn Junction (near the National Indoor Arena), Birmingham to the Coventry Canal at Fazeley Junction, just outside Tamworth.
 The length of this stretch is 15 miles (24 km), and it includes 38 locks.
 From Old Turn Junction, 13 locks drop the level of the canal by 81 ft, after which there is a short flat stretch from St Chads Cathedral to Aston Junction.
 There is a one-mile (1.6 km) branch called the Digbeth Branch Canal which runs from the junction to Typhoo Basin and contains 6 locks.
 A short cut runs from near the end of the branch to the Grand Union Canal at Bordesley Junction.